clayruh/ph3-orm-mock-vampires/README.md

 - `Vampire create()`
   - Creates a Vampire in the database with the instance's attributes
+- `Vampire update()`
+  - Updates a Vampire in the database based on the instance's attributes
 - `Vampire classmethod query_all()`
   - Returns a list of Vampire instances based on rows in the database
   - The return value ought to be a list of Vampire instances
-- `Vampire delete()`
-  - Deletes the Vampire from the database
-  - No return value is necessary for this method

 ### Association Properties